Aligning Distributionally Robust Optimization with Practical Deep Learning Needs: Experiments

 \subsection{Distributed Training}

-In this experiment, we consider \eqref{eq:emp_risk} as a distributed optimization problem, where $n$ workers have their own local loss function $f_i$ on the device.
+In this experiment, we consider the problem \eqref{eq:emp_risk} as a distributed optimization problem, where $n$ workers have their own local data on the device.
 We focus on the case where gradient updates are compressed before being sent to the server.
-As a baseline for comparison, we include the standard \texttt{AdamW} optimizer \citep{loshchilov2017decoupled} with uniform weights, as well as four DRO methods: \texttt{DRAGO} \citep{mehta2024drago}, \texttt{Spectral Risk} \citep{mehta2023stochastic}, \texttt{FastDRO} \citep{levy2020large}, and \texttt{RECOVER} \citep{qi2021online}.
 We consider the formulation \eqref{eq:adv_pi_problem}, in which $\pi_i$ is no longer the weight of object $i$, but the weight of worker $i$, and accordingly, the larger $\pi_i$ is, the more worker $i$ will transmit information to the server.
 We return to ResNet-18 \citep{he2016deep} on the CIFAR-10 dataset \citep{krizhevsky2009learning}, where Perm-K \citep{szlendak2021permcompressors} is chosen as the compressor.
-In all DRO methods considered, each worker transmits a personalized fraction $\pi_i$ of gradient coordinates to the server, this generalizes the Perm-K approach \citep{szlendak2021permcompressors}.
-As shown in Figure \ref{fig:distributed_cifar_f1}, applying the \texttt{ALSO} algorithm in the distributed setup demonstrates superiority over all baselines.
-Additional details are provided in Appendix \ref{appendix:distributed_cifar}.
+In all DRO methods, each worker transmits a personalized fraction $\pi_i$ of gradient coordinates to the server, which generalizes the Perm-K approach.
+As shown in Figure~\ref{fig:distributed_cifar_f1}, applying the \texttt{ALSO} algorithm in the distributed setup demonstrates superiority over all baselines.